And-ers/And-ers.github.io/_pages/projects.md

    <img src="../images/thompson-thumbnail.jpg">

-   This package implements _Thompson's Group_ $F$, from this point simply referred to as $F$, as a Python class.
+   This package implements _Thompson's Group_ \\(F\\), from this point simply referred to as $F$, as a Python class.
 For the necessary background information, please see José Burillo's _Introduction to Thompson's Group_ $F$, available from his [page on the Universitat Politècnica de Catalunya website](https://web.mat.upc.edu/pep.burillo/book_en.php).
 This book assumes basic knowledge of group theory and graph theory.

    Elements of $F$ are implemented using the following infinite presentation by generators and relations: